Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Implementation Details

 \subsubsection{Variants of AdaSolver}

-\textbf{Random augmentation (RA).} The branching policy network is the same as GNN.
-Different from AdaSolver, RA does not have an augmentation network.
-Instead, RA randomly masks the constraints, variables and edges under the same operators and proportions as AdaSolver.
+\textbf{Random augmentation (RM).} The branching policy network is the same as GNN.
+Different from AdaSolver, RM does not have an augmentation network.
+Instead, RM randomly masks the constraints, variables and edges under the same operators and proportions as AdaSolver.

-\textbf{AdaSolver-REINFORCE.} The branching policy network is the same as GNN.
-Different from AdaSolver, AdaSolver-REINFORCE employs the REINFORCE algorithm to train the augmentation network, and other hyperparameters remain the same.
-It is well-known that the REINFORCE algorithm is less sample-efficient than the PPO algorithm, thus the performance of AdaSolver-REINFORCE is inferior to AdaSolver.

 We will release all the codes for training and end-to-end evaluation once the paper is accepted.